Fashion has always been at the forefront of innovation, but the last decade has seen unprecedented transformation in the industry.

 The Internet of Things describes products that are embedded with sensors and software that enable them to connect to and exchange data over the internet.
 Popular examples include ‘smart’ lightbulbs, watches and doorbells, but fashion is also branching into the IoT space.

 Utilizing this tech, fashion brands can manage stock and reduce product loss during shipping, for instance, by embedding trackers in containers.
-Others such as Amazon and H&M are experimenting with IoT in the retail setting, using ‘magic mirrors’ that enable customers to browse and try on products through interactive touchscreen displays.
+Others such as Amazon and H&M are experimenting with IoT in the retail setting, using ‘

 Soon, consumers could be wearing internet-connected clothing too, with innovative companies such as Prevayl SmartWear developing apparel with built-in sensors that monitor heart rate and athletic performance.

-Technological advancements are providing a number of ways to improve the sustainability of fashion, from eco-friendly dyeing techniques to lab-made sustainable material alternatives for fashion production.
+sustainable material alternatives for fashion production.
 Gucci, for example, is exploring ‘livestock-free,’ nature-friendly materials, while the likes of Hermès and Lululemon are turning to mycelium, a material made from fungus, as an alternative to leather.

 With packaging accounting for 26% of the plastic fashion produces annually, according to the Ellen McArthur Foundation, brands must find an alternative here too.
 Here, innovative startups such as Oceanium are using biorefinery technology to create bio-packaging from sustainable materials, such as seaweed.